 System Components

 A heat pump system is made up of several essential components that work together to deliver efficient heating and cooling for your home.
 At the heart of every heat pump system is the outdoor unit, often referred to as the heat pump condenser.
 This outdoor unit houses the compressor, fan, and condenser coil, all of which play a crucial role in transferring heat between the inside and outside of your home.
-Inside, the air handler contains the evaporator coil and fan, distributing warm or cool air throughout your living spaces.
+Inside, the air handler contains the evaporator coil and fan.
+The fan blows air over the evaporator coil to distribute conditioned air throughout your living spaces.
 The refrigerant lines connect the indoor and outdoor units, allowing refrigerant to circulate and transfer heat efficiently.
+As part of the refrigeration cycle, liquid refrigerant flows through the system, transitioning between liquid and gas states to enable efficient heat transfer.
 The indoor evaporator coil connects to the refrigerant lines of the heat pump system and must be replaced during installation.
 A thermostat controls the entire system, automatically switching between heating and cooling modes to maintain your desired comfort level.
+In cooling mode, the system transfers heat from inside the home to the outdoors, and the outdoor unit releases heat to the environment, effectively dissipating indoor heat outside.

 Modern heat pump systems often include advanced features such as variable capacity heat pumps and dual fuel systems.
 Variable speed compressors allow the system to adjust its output to match your home’s heating and cooling needs, resulting in optimal efficiency and lower energy costs.
 Dual fuel systems combine a heat pump with a gas furnace, providing the flexibility to switch to natural gas heating during extremely cold weather, ensuring comfort and efficiency even in challenging climates.
 The cost for dual-fuel systems, which include backup heating, can vary depending on the efficiency rating of the furnace and the design of the heating system.